-Purchasing a property in Monaco is simple but it requires to follow a straight procedure.
+Purchasing a property in Monaco is simple, it requires to follow a straightforward procedure.
 It is important to note that like few other countries worldwide, Monaco has notaries that are responsible for the transfer of ownership of a real estate property.

 - The very first step, once you found a piece of real estate you would like to buy, is to sign a buying offer prepared by a real estate agent.

 This contract should include the designation of the property (with lot number), its price, the date before which the sale should take place, the notary in charge of the transaction and any condition the Buyer would like to add.
 Along with the signed buying offer should be a 10% deposit cheque (that will later be cashed in by the notary) to show the seriousness of the Buyer.

 - Secondly, the Seller needs to accept the Buying Offer by signing the contract.

 - Once both parties have signed the Buying Offer, it is given to the designated notary, along with the deposit.
 At this stage, the notary will make sure that there is no issue with the sale of the property and will draft the contract to transfer the ownership and agree on the date of signature where both parties should be present along with the estate agent.

 - At the signature date, both parties are present with the estate agent and sign in front of the notary the transfer of ownership.
 The same day the Buyer receives a certificate showing he is the new property owner, and the Seller receives his money.